 Pico De Gallo vs Salsa

-One of the biggest differences between pico de gallo is the form it takes.
+One of the biggest differences between pico de gallo and salsa is it’s appearance.

 Pico de gallo is prepared by chopping everything up, and leaving it just like that.
-It also has very little liquid in it.
+It also has less liquid in it.
 Whereas salsa is pulsed through a blender or food processor to have a thinner liquid consistency and is smoother in texture.

-More often pico de gallo is used as a filler, like in tacos and enchiladas as one of the main components where salsa is more practically a dip with chips.
+More often pico de gallo is used as a filler, like on top of these white chicken enchiladas as one of the main components where salsa is more practically a dip with chips.

 Although, I prefer pico de gallo for chips than salsa!
 What about you?
 Are you team pico de gallo or team salsa?